+6.1.
 DEVELOPMENT OF THE ACID-BASE CONCEPT

-In 1680, Robert Boyle noted that acids dissolve many substances, that they change the colour of certain natural dyes (litmus) from blue to red, and that they lose these characteristic properties after coming in contact with alkalis (bases).
+In 1680, Robert Boyle noted that acids dissolve many substances, they change the colour of certain natural dyes (litmus) from blue to red, and that they lose these characteristic properties after coming in contact with alkalis (bases).

-In the eighteenth century it was recognized that acids have a sour taste, they react with limestone producing a gaseous substance (CO2) Theheir interaction with bases.
+In the eighteenth century it was recognized that acids have a sour taste, they react with limestone producing a gaseous substance (CO_2).
+Their interaction with bases results in the formation of neutral substances.
 Lavoisier in 1787 proposed that acids are binary compounds of oxygen.
 He considered oxygen to be responsible for the acidic properties of that class of substances.
-The necessity of oxygen was disproved by Humphry Davy in 1811 when he showed that hydrochloric acid contains no oxygen.
+The necessity of oxygen was disproved by Humphry Davy in 1811 when he demonstrated that hydrochloric acid contains no oxygen.
 Davy made a great step forward in the development of the acid-base concept by concluding that hydrogen, rather than oxygen, is the essential constituent of acids.

-In 1814 Gay-Lussac that acids are substances which can neutralize alkalis and that these two classes of substances can be defined only in terms of each other.
-The idea of Davy and Gay-Lussac provide the foundation for our modern concepts of acids and bases in water solution.
+In 1814 Gay-Lussac discovered that acids are substances which can neutralize alkalis and that these two classes of substances can be defined only in terms of each other.
+The idea of Davy and Gay-Lussac provides the foundation for our modern concepts of acids and bases in water solutions.

-.
-In 1887, a young Swedish chemist, Svante Arrhenius, published a concerning acids and bases.
+The Arrhenius Theory.
+In 1887, a young Swedish chemist, Svante Arrhenius, published a report concerning acids and bases.
 He knew that solutions containing acids or bases conducted an electric current, and he tried to explain why.
-He that these substances released charged particles when dissolved; he called th charged particles Ions (wanderers).
-He concluded that
+He realized that these substances released charged particles when dissolved; he called them Ions (wanderers).
+He concluded that:

-- Acids are substances which produce hydrogen ions in solution. - Bases are substances which produce hydroxide ions in solution.
+- Acids are substances which produce hydrogen ions in solution

+- Bases are substances which produce hydroxide ions in solution.

 For example:

-$$HCl \rightarrow H^+ + Cl$$
+$$HCl \rightarrow H^{+} + Cl^{-}$$

-$NaOH \rightarrow Na^+ + OH$
+$$NaOH \rightarrow Na^{+} + OH^{-}$$